 Blue Jackets' Anisimov taken off ice on stretcher

-Anisimov was skating toward the back of the net alongside Detroit's Ian White when Anisimov lost his balance.
-Quincey landed a blow to Anisimov's head that didn't seem intentional.
+Anisimov was skating toward the back of Detroit's net alongside Red Wings defenseman Ian White when Anisimov lost his balance as Quincey landed a blow to his head that didn't seem intentional.

 The medical staff for both teams helped put Anisimov on a backboard before he was taken off the ice.
 The Joe Louis Arena crowd was quiet while Anisimov was carefully being prepared to be put on a stretcher.
 Anisimov was cheered when he was wheeled off the ice.

 Anisimov has four goals and six points in 15 games this season, his first with the Blue Jackets.
 He averaged 36 points the previous three seasons with the New York Rangers.

 Should Gregg Popovich be blamed for Game 6 loss?